About the project (2025-2026)

 By the spring of 2025 I had reduced the 60 songs to three sets of 15 final contestants for three separate purposes: (1) as a playlist, (2) as a recording list and (3) as the content of three separate CD’s.
 I still wrestled with the final title of the album and how to name the three different parts.

-By the end of May 2025 the decision was final: I was going to call the album ‘Clarity of Vision’ and the three parts were going to be named (I) ‘Sense of Purpose’, (II) ‘Sense of Direction’ and (III) ‘Sense of Urgency’.
+By the end of May 2025 the decision was final: I was going to call the album ‘Clarity of Vision’ and the three parts were going to be named (I) ‘Sense of Purpose’, (II) ‘Sense of Direction’ and (III) ‘Sense of Urgency’, as explained above.
 Now I only had to keep the set lists alive until I (1) found a recording studio, (2) agreed on a recording date and (3) chose the grand concert piano that was going to be the conduit of my music.
 No small task, so many posibilities, so many choices.

 Finding a studio and agreeing on a recording date